 Great Portland Estates is a Real Estate Investment Trust (REIT), which allows us to enjoy taxation benefits.

-Due to our REIT status, we do not pay UK corporation tax in respect of rental profits and chargeable gains relating to our property rental business.
-The remainder of our business is subject to UK corporation tax in the usual way.
+As a REIT, we are largely exempt from corporation tax in respect of our rental profits and chargeable gains relating to our property rental business.
+The remainder of our business is subject to corporation tax in the usual way.

 The REIT regime aims to enable shareholders to replicate the tax treatment of a direct investment in property by removing the historical "double-layer" of taxation, when company rental profits and chargeable gains relating to a property rental business were taxed at both the company and shareholder level.

 To maintain our REIT status, we must meet certain conditions.
 These include minimum levels in respect of interest cover and the proportion of our total profits and assets that relate to our property rental business.

 As a REIT, we are required to distribute by way of a dividend at least 90% of the income profits (broadly, calculated using normal tax rules) of our property rental business each year - this distribution is known as a "Property Income Distribution" ("PID").